 Although in childhood more boys than girls have asthma, in adulthood asthma is predominantly a disease of women.
 Women face unique challenges managing their asthma, whether related to peri-menstrual asthma, asthma in pregnancy, or post-menopausal changes in their disease and its management.

-Megan Hardin, MD, a pulmonologist, respiratory epidemiologist, and member of Partners Asthma Center, has forged a close collaboration with obstetricians in BWH’s maternal-fetal medicine group to provide expedited, coordinated care for pregnant women with asthma (see Case Study on back cover).
-Together with BWH pulmonologist Barbara Cockrill, MD, and Christopher H. Fanta, MD, Director of Partners Asthma Center, Dr. Hardin is providing care for asthmatic women throughout their lifespan.
+Megan Hardin, MD, a pulmonologist, respiratory epidemiologist, and member of Mass General Brigham Asthma Center, has forged a close collaboration with obstetricians in BWH’s maternal-fetal medicine group to provide expedited, coordinated care for pregnant women with asthma (see Case Study on back cover).
+Together with BWH pulmonologist Barbara Cockrill, MD, and Christopher H. Fanta, MD, Director of Mass General Brigham Asthma Center, Dr. Hardin is providing care for asthmatic women throughout their lifespan.